VoronDesign/Mobius-Extruder/README.md

 A Pancake or slightly larger stepper is recommended, torque should not exceed 36ozin for best performance.

 Our discord server can be found here: https://discord.gg/MzTR3zE

+The BOM and Sourcing Guide for this product can be found here: https://docs.google.com/spreadsheets/d/1O3eyVuQ6M4F03MJSDs4Z71_XyNjXL5HFTZr1jsaAtRc/edit?usp=sharing